 Hollywood Studios FastPass+ for Everyone

 There are quite a number of FastPass+ reservations available for Fantasmic!
 If you’re okay with potentially showing up early and staying in the stand-by line, we typically recommend looking for a Fantasmic!
 FastPass+ reservation after you have used your first 3 FastPass+ selections.
 This would be your fourth (or fifth or sixth if you’re lucky) FastPass+ selection.
+For the first FastPass+ selection, you can’t really go wrong with either attraction in Tier 1.
+Selfishly, based on past wait-times, you may want to aim for Slinky Dog Dash, but gladly accept Smugglers Run if the former has no FastPass availability.
+Tier 2 selections really depend on your age group as to which attraction is best.
+Any of the following would be great:

 The Bottom Line!